chris-creditdesign/google-covid-19-mobility-report-exploration/README.md

     npm run build:ssr-js

-To call `render-static-html.js` to create a static rendering of the html, containing the javascript and the css, as `public/index.html`:
+To call `render-static-html.js` to create a static rendering of the html as `public/index.html`:

     npm run build:ssr-html